hazelcast/hazelcast-jet-demos/README.md

 calculate cryptocurrency trend list with popularity index.
 * [Real-Time Road Traffic Analysis and Prediction](./road-traffic-predictor) - Continuously computes linear regression models from current traffic.
 Uses the trend from week ago to predict traffic now.
-* [Jet Leopard](./jetleopard) - This is a simple example of a sports book and is a good introduction to the Pipeline API.
+* [Real-time Sports Betting Engine](./jetleopard) - This is a simple example of a sports book and is a good introduction to the Pipeline API.
 It also uses Hazelcast IMDG as an in-memory data store.
 * [Flight Telemetry](./flight-telemetry) - Reads a stream of telemetry data from ADB-S on all commercial aircraft flying anywhere in the world.
 There is typically 5,000 - 6,000 aircraft at any point in time.
 This is then filtered, aggregated and certain features are enriched and displayed in Grafana.
 * [Market Data Ingestion](./market-data-ingest) - Uploads a stream of stock market data (prices) from a Kafka topic into an IMDG map.
 Data is analysed as part of the upload process, calculating the moving averages to detect buy/sell indicators.
 Input data here is manufactured to ensure such indicators exist, but this is easy to reconnect to real input.